Accessibility & Inclusion

 AUDIO DESCRIBED PERFORMANCE

-Saturday 6th September at 2pm
+Saturday 13th of September at 2pm

 At this performance, the audience will be able to listen to live verbal commentary on the visual elements of the show.